-The letters from the Bintel Brief are important primary sources that help us better to understand the lives of immigrant-origin Jews and their efforts to create new lives for themselves into the United States.
-The are also windows into the universal challenges and dilemmas that come with the experience of migration.
+How do newcomers adjust to life in a new land?
+The letters from the Bintel Brief are important primary sources that help us better to understand the lives of immigrant-origin Jews and their efforts to create new lives for themselves in the United States.
+The are also windows into the universal challenges and dilemmas that come with the experience of adjusting to a new life after migration.

 Send your lesson to firstname.lastname@example.org.
 If we publish them, we will contact you first and make sure you receive full credit for your work.